flame-engine/flame/doc/flame/game.md

 # GameWidget

-A `GameWidget` is the Flutter `Widget` that is used to insert a `Game` inside the flutter widget tree.
+The `GameWidget` is a Flutter `Widget` that is used to insert a `Game` inside the Flutter widget tree.

-It can directly receive a `Game` instance by using its default constructor or it can receive a `GameCreate` function on the `controlled` constructor that will be used to create the game once the `GameWidget` is inserted in the widget tree.
+It can directly receive a `Game` instance in its default constructor or it can receive a `create` function on the `controlled` constructor that will be used to create the game once the `GameWidget` is inserted in the widget tree.

 Example: